-Hot oil treatment with Marichyadi thailam is also one of the most effective Ayurvedic therapy to treat seborrheic dermatitis, which needs to be administered after examining your body's doshic predominance.
+Hot oil treatment with Marichyadi thailam is also one of the most effective Ayurvedic therapies to treat seborrheic dermatitis.
+However, it needs to be administered after examining your body's doshic predominance.

 A. Tea Tree Oil

 Mix eight to twelve drops of tea tree oil in a carrier oil such as coconut oil or olive oil.
 Apply this mixture to the affected area.
-This may relieve you from itching while healing the scaly patches on your scalp or skin.
+This may provide relief from itching and also heal the scaly patches on your scalp or skin.

 B. Fish Oil Supplements

 Consuming fish oil supplements is highly recommended for overall immune function as it contains omega-3 fatty acids.
-Fish oil supplements can help you reduce flare-ups of seborrheic dermatitis effectively.
+Fish oil supplements can help you effectively reduce flare-ups of seborrheic dermatitis.